ece362-purdue/proton-labs/lab1-gpio/README.md

 >
 > **Please do not assume a data catastrophe will not happen to you, because it absolutely can.
 Commit and push often.**

 In addition, a precompiled autotest object has been included in your template folder.
-You can utilize it to test the subroutines (another word for functions).
+You will utilize it to test the functions you need to implement.
 To run the autotest, uncomment the `autotest()` call in the `main` function and click "Upload and Monitor".
 Make sure that your debugger is connected via USB, that the shunt jumpers connecting the debugger to your Proton board are in place, and the the Proton board is also connected via USB.

 We recommend leaving `autotest()` commented out until you actually need it - it adds about 20 KB of code to your program, which can take a long time to upload.
 Uncomment it when you need to test a step, or need to generate a confirmation code to get checked off.